kishore-ganesh/NESEmulator/README.md

 ## Current Status:

+It is in a fairly stable state and is able to play many games (Including Donkey Kong, Contra, Super Mario Bros and more) perfectly (A minor glitch may pop up from time to time).

-Is able to boot up and play Donkey Kong and Super Mario Bros.
-It is in an early stage, with glitches in rendering.
-The CPU has been implemented with all of its instructions, and the baseline model for the PPU is ready.
-Audio hasn't been implemented yet.
+The CPU has been
+implemented with all of its instructions, and the baseline model for the PPU is ready.
+Although the PPU is mostly functional and pretty accurate, it needs to be refactored a fair bit.
 The PPU's scrolling is currently implemented in a crude manner, and needs to be refactored to become more cycle accurate.

+Audio support has also been implemented with 3/5 Audio channels (2 pulse and 1 Triangle) present.
+However, the audio resampling is currently not satisfactory and a low pass filter will make it much clearer.

+One mapper (the UNROM mapper) has been implemented.
+I'm currently working on audio resampling and integrating MMC1 and MMC3 mappers.

 ## Features